-You can use onspaces or ON-Monitor to create a standard dbspace and a temporary dbspace.
+This topic explains how to use onspaces to create a standard dbspace and a temporary dbspace.
 For information about creating a dbspace with a non-default page size, see "Creating a dbspace with a non-default page size" on page 9-10.